 If you don’t want to drive, you can take a commercial shuttle from the airport to Estes Park.
 From there, Estes Park provides free public transportation in the summer with connections to Bear Lake and Fern Lake via RMNP’s shuttle system.

-Best Time of Year to Visit Rocky Mountain National Park
+Best Time to Visit Rocky Mountain National Park

-Rocky Mountain National Park is open year round, weather permitting, although weather can change quickly in the mountains during fall, winter, and spring.
+Rocky Mountain National Park is open year-round, weather permitting, although the weather can change quickly in the mountains during fall, winter, and spring.
 Summer and fall are very busy, with the highest visitation from June through September.
 We explored the Park in late August and found that it was a great time to visit.
 Kids are generally back in school by that time so crowds are thinner than in peak summer.
 We did hear that Fall is very busy, due to the elk rut and peak fall colors.
 With that said, we found that most of the tourists stayed within a mile or two of the trailheads, and the further we hiked, the fewer the crowds.
-You can check the park visitation stats by month here.

 Glacier Basin Area